texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Certified 3-year History record (Type 2A): This is a certified version of the 3-year History Record (Type 2).
 It is, however, not acceptable for a Defensive Driving Course

-• Certified List of All Accidents and Violations on Record (Type 3A): This is a certified version of List of All Accidents and Violations on Record (Type 3).
+• Certified List of All Accidents and Violations on Record (Type 3A): This is a certified version of the List of All Accidents and Violations on Record (Type 3).
 This record is acceptable for a Defensive Driving Course (DDC)

 • Certified Abstracts of Driving Record (Type AR): This is a Certified abstract of the license holder’s complete driving record.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Such platforms operate independently of any Texas govt agencies and may make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

-How To Find Traffic/driving Records In Texas?
+How To Find Traffic/Driving Records In Texas?

 The agency responsible for maintaining driving records is the Drivers License Division of the Texas Department of Public Safety.
 A requester can order a driving record from the Department online or by mail.
 The driving records cannot be obtained in person.